xiruizhao/foraging-abm/README.md

 As Complex Environment I  with the following changes:

 + If food storage crosses some threshold, can create new foragers.
-+ New property: is_baby.
-Babies eat but don't forage. after some # of time-steps is_baby is set to false.
++ New property: age.
+Babies (age< 21 days) eat but don't forage.
+Probabilty of death increases with age?

 ```matlab
 function out = pick_with_prob(items, probs, varargin)